Turkey doubles tariffs on some U.S. imports; lira rallies

 A decree signed by President Tayyip Erdogan doubled Turkish tariffs on passenger cars to 120 percent, on alcoholic drinks to 140 percent and on leaf tobacco to 60 percent.
 Tariffs were also doubled on goods such as cosmetics, rice and coal.

 The duties were raised in response to the U.S. administration’s “deliberate attacks on our economy,” Vice President Fuat Oktay wrote on Twitter.
-Last Friday, U.S. President Donald Trump said he had authorized higher tariffs on aluminum and steel imports from Turkey.
+Last Friday, U.S. President Donald Trump said he had authorised higher tariffs on aluminium and steel imports from Turkey.

 The United States was the fourth largest source of imports to Turkey last year, accounting for $12 billion of imports, according to IMF statistics.
 Turkey’s exports to the United States last year amounted to $8.7 billion, making it Turkey’s fifth-largest export market.